FelipeRodriguezMX/hytera-pnc560-scanner/example/README.md

-# scanner_example
+# hytera_example

-Demonstrates how to use the scanner plugin.
+Demonstrates how to use the hytera plugin.

 ## Getting Started